One Hundred and First Amendment to the Constitution of India: Legislative history

-The Constitution (One Hundred and Twenty-Second Amendment) Bill, 2014 was introduced in the Lok Sabha by Finance Minister Arun Jaitley on 19 December 2014, and passed by the House on 6 May 2015.
-In the Rajya Sabha, the bill was referred to a Select Committee on 14 May 2015.
-The Select Committee of the Rajya Sabha submitted its report on the bill on 22 July 2015.
-The bill was passed by the Rajya Sabha on 3 August 2016, and the amended bill was passed by the Lok Sabha on 8 August 2016.
+The Constitution (One Hundred and Twenty-Second Amendment) Bill, 2014 was introduced in the Lok Sabha by Finance Minister Arun Jaitley on 19-December-2014, and passed by the House on 6 May 2015.
+In the Council of States (Rajya Sabha), the bill was referred to a Select Committee on 14 May 2015.
+The Select Committee of the Rajya Sabha submitted its report on the bill on 22-July-2015.
+The bill was passed by the Rajya Sabha on 03-August-2016, and the amended bill was passed by the Lok Sabha on 08-August-2016.

-The bill, after ratification by the States, received assent from President Pranab Mukherjee on 8 September 2016, and was notified in The Gazette of India on the same date.
+The bill, after ratification by the States, received assent from President Pranab Mukherjee on 08-September-2016, and was notified in The Gazette of India on the same date.

 Ratification

 The Act was passed in accordance with the provisions of Article 368 of the Constitution, and has been ratified by more than half of the State Legislatures, as required under Clause (2) of the said article.
-On 12 August 2016, Assam became the first state to ratify the bill, when the Assam Legislative Assembly unanimously approved it.
+On 12-August-2016, Assam became the first state to ratify the bill, when the Assam Legislative Assembly unanimously approved it.
 State Legislatures that ratified the amendment are listed below: